 - Treat the cause: If your body has a difficult time absorbing vitamin D and other nutrients, you need to discover the root cause and hopefully, treat it.
 Most likely, you’ll need to take larger doses of calcium and vitamin D.

 - Supplement: Changes in diet and lifestyle will positively affect your bones, but make sure to supplement for any shortfall they may have.
-AlgaeCal Plus is clinically proven to increase bone density in as little as 6 months – at any age!
+AlgaeCal Plus is clinically supported to increase bone density in as little as 6 months – at any age!
 It contains ALL 13 known essential bone supporting minerals, including calcium from a plant source.
 And AlgaeCal Plus also provides vitamins C, D3, and K2.
 Osteomalacia is often caused by lack of vitamin D, but can also be due to other mineral deficiencies.
 Protect yourself and your bones starting today.